-Pay-per-click campaigns, AdWords in particular, are the best way to get visitors…now.
+Pay-per-click campaigns, Google Ads (ex – AdWords) in particular, are the best way to get visitors…now.

 The budgets are FLEXIBLE.

 The targeting is more ROBUST than any other advertising platform, ever.

 You DON’T pay unless you get a website visitor.

 There are NO long-term contracts.

 On average, we find 5.4 surface errors in PPC campaigns we audit that were set up by novices (no offense).

 Here are FIVE of the most common PPC errors we find in campaigns: